China lashes out at India for arranging Dalai Lama visit

-BEIJING (AP) — China has lashed out at India for hosting the Dalai Lama near their disputed border, warning that the Tibetan spiritual leader’s visit has touched on the political foundation of the Asian giants’ relationship.
+BEIJING (AP) — China lashed out at India for hosting the Dalai Lama near their disputed border, warning Wednesday that the Tibetan spiritual leader’s visit has touched on the political foundation of the Asian giants’ relationship.

-Chinese foreign ministry spokesman Lu Kang said Wednesday that bilateral ties will suffer after Indian officials hosted the 81-year old monk in disputed territory and they and the Dalai Lama “indulged in provocative political statements.”
+Chinese foreign ministry spokesman Lu Kang said bilateral ties will suffer after Indian officials hosted the 81-year-old monk last week in disputed territory and “indulged in provocative political statements.”

-Beijing considers the India-based Dalai Lama a dangerous separatist seeking Tibet’s independence and frequently objects when governments host him.
+The comments were the latest salvo in a weekslong war-of-words between the two nuclear-armed neighbors over the Dalai Lama’s visit, which has raised thorny territorial issues.
+Beijing considers the India-based Dalai Lama a dangerous separatist seeking Tibet’s independence and frequently objects when governments host him on his travels.

-His visit last week to a remote monastery was compounded by the fact that it took place in Arunachal Pradesh, which China also claims.
+His visit to a remote monastery has been galling for Beijing because it took place in Arunachal Pradesh state, which China also claims.
+China appeared to be particularly incensed by remarks by the state’s Chief Minister Pema Khandu, who said that India shared a border with Tibet rather than China and that Beijing had no business dictating India’s domestic affairs.

 Most Read Stories